 Plan ahead now for the inevitable days when your childcare may fall through.

 2) Network with friends and neighbors who are home during the day.
 Whether they are staying home with kids or work from home, discuss with your friends or neighbors if they would be available to take in your children for the day.
-In return, you could offer childcare for his/her children at a later date (or lots of brownies).
-There may be other ways to barter!
+In return, you could offer childcare for his/her children at a later date (or bake lots of brownies).
+There may be other ways to barter.

 4) Check out home daycare options in your area.
 Find a suitable home daycare in your neighborhood that might be willing to take in extra kids.
 Especially in the case of snow, not everyone is able to travel as far, so the home daycare may have capacity.
 Negotiate a rate in advance so you’re not surprised.

 5) Seek out an older child (high schooler preferably) who also is out of school.
 Perhaps there is a reliable high schooler in your neighborhood who has babysitting training and/or experience.
 Ideally, you would try out this sitter before the event of a snow day.
 As one person wrote, “their parents would like be grateful for them to have somewhere to be …” Again, prepare for this kind of arrangement.